br3ndonland/R-proteomics-Nrf1/README.md

 - Jupyter Notebook files are run in JupyterLab, which is installed by default with Anaconda.
 JupyterLab was previously Jupyter Notebook.
 - [JupyterLab](http://jupyterlab.readthedocs.io/en/latest/) is a development environment produced by [Project Jupyter](http://jupyter.org/).
 It is most widely used for scientific computing with Python, but supports many programming languages, including R.
-- Jupyter Notebook files enable creation of reproducible computational narratives containing Markdown text interspersed with functional code chunks that will run and display output.
+- Jupyter Notebook files enable creation of reproducible computational narratives, containing Markdown text interspersed with functional code chunks.

 ### Binder